grumat/BmpTrace2Win/README.md

 Some IDE's allow the addition of a custom command, which is also the case of Visual Studio.
 Apply the solution that is more easy for you.

+See later all console options, as this tool has two modes of operation.

 ### Putty

-Putty is a well known SSH program, but it also supports other connection types.
+Putty is not required for the normal use, but if you opt to do so, some adjustments are required.
 Open Putty and create a profile for your connection.

 The following should be configured:
 - For **connection type**, select `Other` and `Raw`.